-Noncancerous (benign) ovarian growths include functional cysts and tumors.
+Noncancerous (benign) ovarian growths include cysts (mainly functional cysts) and tumors.

 There are two types of functional cysts:

 Most functional cysts are less than about 2/3 inch (1.5 centimeters) in diameter.
 A few reach or exceed about 2 inches (5 centimeters).
 Functional cysts usually disappear on their own after a few days or weeks.

 Noncancerous (benign) ovarian tumors usually grow slowly and rarely become cancerous.
 The most common include the following:

 Most functional cysts and noncancerous tumors do not cause any symptoms.
 Sometimes women have irregular periods and spotting.
 Occasionally, the pelvic area aches, or pain occurs during sexual intercourse.

 If corpus luteum cysts bleed, they may cause pain or tenderness in the pelvic area.

 If severe pain develops, particularly if women also have a fever, nausea, and vomiting, the spaces in the abdomen (abdominal cavity) and the tissues lining the cavity may be infected (a disorder called peritonitis).

 Occasionally, sudden, severe abdominal pain occurs because a large cyst or mass causes the ovary to twist (a disorder called adnexal torsion—see Adnexal Torsion).

 Accumulation of fluid in the abdomen (ascites—see Ascites) can occur with fibromas and ovarian cancer.
 Ascites may cause a feeling of pressure or heaviness in the abdomen.